GCSE

-The General Certificate of Secondary Education (GCSE) is an academic qualification in a range of subjects taken in England, Wales and Northern Ireland, having been introduced in September 1986 and its first exams taken in 1988.
-State schools in Scotland use the Scottish Qualifications Certificate instead.
-However, private schools in Scotland often choose to follow the English GCSE system.
+The General Certificate of Secondary Education (GCSE) is an academic qualification in a range of subjects taken in England, Wales, and Northern Ireland.
+It was introduced in September 1986 and its first exams were taken in 1988.
+Most schools in Scotland use the Scottish Qualifications Certificate instead.
+However, a few private schools choose to follow the English GCSE system.

-Each GCSE qualification is offered as a specific school subject, with the most commonly awarded ones being English literature, English language, mathematics, science (combined & separate), history, geography, art, design and technology (D&T), business studies, economics, music, and modern foreign languages (e.g., Spanish, French, German) (MFL).
+Each GCSE qualification is offered as a specific school subject, with the most commonly awarded being English literature, English language, mathematics, science (combined and triple), history, geography, religious studies, art, design and technology (D&T), business studies, music, physical education, computer science and modern foreign languages (e.g. Spanish, French, German) (MFL).

-The Department for Education has drawn up a list of core subjects known as the English Baccalaureate for England based on the results in eight GCSEs, which includes both English language and English literature, mathematics, science (physics, chemistry, biology, computer science), geography or history, and an ancient or modern foreign language.
+The Department for Education has drawn up a list of core subjects known as the English Baccalaureate for England based on the results in eight GCSEs, which includes both English language and English literature, mathematics, science (physics, chemistry, biology, which are a part of the separate science course (or triple science), computer science), geography or history and an ancient or modern foreign language.
+English language and mathematics are the two GCSEs that you must get a passing grade in (a 4) and in exceptional circumstances – such as extreme illness – it has been known for students to take only these two, however it severely limits the subjects they can take as A levels.

-Studies for GCSE examinations take place over a period of two or three academic years (depending upon the subject, school, and exam board).
-They usually start in Year 9 or Year 10 for the majority of pupils, with around two mock exams – serving as a simulation for the actual tests – normally being sat during the first half of Year 11, and the final GCSE examinations nearer to the end of spring, in England and Wales.
+Studies for GCSE examinations take place over a period of two or three academic years (depending upon the subject, school and exam board).
+They usually start in Year 9 or Year 10 for the majority of pupils, with around two mock exams – serving as a simulation for the actual tests – normally being sat during the first half of Year 11 and the final GCSE examinations nearer to the end of spring, in England and Wales.
 (Note: In Northern Ireland they start in Year 11 and examinations are sat either at the end of that year or at the end of Year 12, since Northern Irish schools begin numbering years with pupils aged 4 to 5 as Year 1 (rather than Reception as in England and Wales).
-The GCSE was introduced as an amalgam of the former O-Level (GCE Ordinary Level) and CSE (Certificate of Secondary Education) qualifications.)
+The GCSE was introduced as an amalgam of the former O-Level (General Certificate of Education Ordinary Level) and CSE (Certificate of Secondary Education) qualifications.)